samstav/simpl/README.md

 Some of checkmate's more significant dependencies are::

-- celeryd: also used by Stockton and integrates with a message queue (ex.
+- celeryd: integrates with a message queue (ex.
 RabbitMQ)
 - rabbitmq: or another backend for celery (celery even has emulators that can use a database), but rabbit is what we tested on
 - SpiffWorkflow: a python workflow engine
-- chef: OpsCode's chef... you don't need a server.
+- chef: OpsCode's chef... you don't need a server, but use with a server is supported.
-- cloud client libraries: python-novaclient, python-clouddb, etc...
+- cloud service client libraries: python-novaclient, python-clouddb, etc...

 #### SpiffWorkflow
 Necessary additions to SpiffWorkflow are not yet in the source repo, so install